-- Sum up the value of all of the lowest cost end-to-end fiber bids for unserved and underserved locations, inclusive of both subgrantee funding requests and proposed matches.
-(1) - a.
-If any unserved or underserved locations do not receive end-to-end fiber bids, then the VCBB will reference average bids in other locations with a similar housing density (i.e., +/- 10 percent housing density calculated at the census block level) to estimate the cost.
+- Sum up the value of all of the lowest cost end-to-end fiber bids for unserved and underserved locations. - a.
+If any unserved or underserved locations do not receive end-to-end fiber bids, then the VCBB will reference average of bids in other locations with a similar housing density (i.e., +/- 10% housing density calculated at the census block level) to estimate the cost.
 If there are no other bids in similar housing density areas (e.g., very remote locations that received no bids), then the VCBB will use the Vernonburg Group model to estimate the cost. - 2.
-Sum the total available funding for broadband deployments, including public funds (BEAD, ARPA CPF, ARPA State and Local, etc.), that have not already been deduplicated as part of the BEAD Challenge process, and prospective subgrantee bidder matches associated with bids used to calculate (2). - 3.
-If (2) is less than (1), then establish an Extremely High Cost Per Location Threshold that is low enough to ensure that all unserved and underserved locations are funded. - a.
-The VCBB will work with prospective subgrantees proposing Priority Broadband Project projects to reduce location bids to below the Extremely High Cost Per Location Threshold. - b.
-If any prospective subgrantees proposing Priority Broadband Project projects do not to reduce location costs to below the Extremely High Cost Per Location Threshold, the VCBB may also consider Other Last-Mile Broadband Deployment proposals for Reliable Broadband Services with all locations bid below the Extremely High Cost Per Location Threshold. - c.
-If any prospective subgrantees proposing Priority Broadband Project or Other Last-Mile Broadband Deployment proposals for Reliable Broadband Services projects do not reduce location costs to below the Extremely High Cost Per Location Threshold, the VCBB may also consider Other Last-Mile Broadband Deployment proposals that otherwise satisfy the BEAD Program's technical requirements with all locations bid below the Extremely High Cost Per Location Threshold. - 4.
-Sum the total funding for projects intended to serve unserved and underserved locations.
+Sum the total available funding for broadband deployments, including public funds (BEAD, ARPA CPF, ARPA State and Local, etc.), that have not already been deduplicated as part of the BEAD Challenge process, and prospective subgrantee bidder matches associated with bids used to calculate (1). - 3.
+If (2) is less than (1), then establish an Extremely High Cost Per Location Threshold that is low enough to ensure that all unserved and underserved locations are funded. - The VCBB will work with prospective subgrantees proposing Priority Broadband Project projects to reduce location bids to below the Extremely High Cost Per Location Threshold. - b.
+If any prospective subgrantees proposing Priority Broadband Project projects do not to reduce location costs to below the Extremely High Cost Per Location Threshold, the VCBB will also consider Other Last-Mile Broadband Deployment proposals for Reliable Broadband Services with all locations bid below the Extremely High Cost Per Location Threshold. - c.
+If any prospective subgrantees proposing Priority Broadband Project or Other Last-Mile Broadband Deployment proposals for Reliable Broadband Services projects do not reduce location costs to below the Extremely High Cost Per Location Threshold, the VCBB will also consider Other Last-Mile Broadband Deployment proposals that otherwise satisfy the BEAD Program's technical requirements with all locations bid below the Extremely High Cost Per Location Threshold.

+4. Sum the total funding for projects intended to serve unserved and underserved locations.
 Subtract that amount from the total available funding for broadband deployments (2).

-If funding remains available after step 4:
+If funding remains available:

-- 5. Sum up the value of all of the lowest-cost 1/1 Gbps+ end-to-end fiber bids for community anchor Institutions. - 6.
-If (4) is more than (5), then fund connectivity to all community anchor Institutions. - 7.
-If (4) is less than (5), then use remaining available funding to first ensure that every town in Vermont has at least one community anchor Institutions with access to 1/1 Gbps+ connectivity.
-If sufficient funds are not available to reach at least one community anchor institutions in every town, the VCBB intends to negotiate with bidders to reduce their bids and pursue additional funding options to reach as many towns as possible, prioritizing those communities with the lowest rates of broadband adoption and the highest rates of poverty.
+- Sum up the value of all of the lowest-cost 1/1 Gbps+ end-to-end fiber bids for Community Anchor Institutions. - 6.
+If (4) is more than (5), then fund connectivity to all Community Anchor Institutions. - 7.
+If (4) is less than (5), then use remaining available funding to first ensure that every town in Vermont has at least one Community Anchor Institution with access to 1/1 Gbps+ connectivity.
+If sufficient funds are not available, the VCBB intends to negotiate with bidders to reduce their bids and pursue additional funding options to reach as many towns as possible, prioritizing those communities with the lowest rates of broadband adoption and the highest rates of poverty.
 If sufficient funds are available to ensure that every town in Vermont has at least one Community Anchor Institution with access to 1/1 Gbps+ connectivity, the VCBB will then prioritize remaining funding for additional Community Anchor Institutions, prioritizing those communities with the lowest rates of broadband adoption and the highest rates of poverty.